Des Walker: Playing style

 Described as a "stopper," Walker was a pacey and hard-tackling central defender, with a good physique and excellent anticipation, who was regarded for the consistently high quality of his defending through the first half of his playing career.
 Defensively he was among the best markers and timers of the tackle of the television era in English football.
 His speed allowed him to repeatedly recover difficult situations for his teams.
 Gary Lineker named Walker in the best One to Eleven that Lineker played beside during his career.
 Lineker said of him, "Des wasn't the greatest footballer in the world but he was unbelievably quick and had a brilliant defensive mind.
 Brian Clough used to stick him on me when we played – he always put him man-to-man which was quite unusual in those days – and he used to sing that song 'You'll never beat Des Walker!' – he used to drive you mad when you were playing against him!"

 At set pieces for his teams, Walker would stay back to provide defensive cover rather than supplement the attack, reflected in the fact that he only scored once in around 800 senior games.

 He played in 20 seasons of senior football, with all but the last three of those in the top flight..He played in seven cup finals with Nottingham Forest at Wembley, winning five.
 Perhaps a more useful indication of the consistency of his excellence are the individual accolades he collected when at his peak: in the last six seasons of his first spell at Forest he was Player of the Year three times, in the last four of those seasons he was selected for the PFA Team of the Year each time, on his return from his season in Italy he was Sheffield Wednesday's player of the year in his first season there, and following his full international debut in 1988 he became the quickest player to collect 50 full England caps, taking just over four years to do so.

 Walker rarely missed matches.
 He incurred a remarkably low number of bookings during the first 10 years of his career, despite often dispossessing opponents with sliding challenges from all directions.
 While not being the tallest centre-back he could leap to beat the tallest forwards in the air, and his pace meant even the quickest and most skilful forwards very rarely beat him.

 Personal life

-Walker's two sons are both professional footballers.
-Elder son Tyler plays for Coventry City, and younger son Lewis plays for Gillingham.
+Walker was born in England and is of Jamaican descent.
+His two sons are both professional footballers.
+The elder son, Tyler, plays for Barrow, while the younger, Lewis, plays for Braintree Town.
+He also has another son called Mason Walker who is 17 and is a student.